|

 Linda Giannini teaches in a kindergarten school (Latina, Italy).

-application of multi media to education, she collaborates with the
+the application of multi media to education, she collaborates

-CREATIVE-CyberGroup/LRE EgoCreaNet, and with the University of Firenze
+with the CREATIVE-CyberGroup/LRE EgoCreaNet, and with the University

-and dw-infanzia.
-Graduated in Philosophy at the University of Ferrara,
+in Philosophy at the University of Ferrara, Italy [degree course

-communication].
-ICT Consultant of seminars; training courses; educational
+ICT Consultant of seminars; training courses; educational tv

-path and progress facilitator of the Teacher in Hospitals training
+facilitator of the Teacher in Hospitals training course, in

 – Ministry of Public Education, University and Research – Council